openshift/enhancements/enhancements/baremetal/upgrade-coreos-deploy-image.md

 Furthermore, we will need to test each of these scenarios both with the default image URLs and with custom URLs for disconnected installs.

+In the case of disconnected installs, we should be sure test the scenario where the user initially fails to make the new image available.
+This must block further upgrades without breaking anything else (including the ability to provision new servers), and recover complete once the image is provided.

 ### Graduation Criteria